GenomicsStandardsConsortium/mixs/README.md

 To support existing implementers who have been using previous Excel-based versions of MIxS, we have provided a manually created [Excel workbook](mixs/excel) with the same format as MIxS 5.
 However, we highly recommend using one of the machine-readable artifacts available in the [mixs](mixs) folder.

-MIxS is divided into checklists and packages.
+MIxS is divided into checklists and extensions (previously known as environmental packages).

 **[Checklists](https://genomicsstandardsconsortium.github.io/mixs/#checklists)** include the required, recommended, and optional metadata fields for a specific type of sequence: genome, metagenome, marker gene, or xxx.
 For genomic sequences (MIGS), there are specific checklists for different taxa groups (Eukaryotes, Bacteria, Viruses, and Plants as hosts).

-**[Packages](https://genomicsstandardsconsortium.github.io/mixs/#packages)** supplement checklists by providing additional terms to describe specific environments from which a sample was collected.
-For example, the Agriculture package has a number of terms to record attributes specific to agricultural environments.
+**[Extensions](https://genomicsstandardsconsortium.github.io/mixs/#packages)** supplement checklists by providing additional terms to describe specific environments from which a sample was collected.
+For example, the Agriculture extension has a number of terms to record attributes specific to agricultural environments.

-Packages can be used in conjunction with any checklist, so, for example, if you generate metagenomic sequences from an agricultural environment, you would use MIMS + the Agriculture package.
-All possible [combinations](https://genomicsstandardsconsortium.github.io/mixs/#combinations) of checklists and packages are available on the web browser.
+Extensions can be used in conjunction with any checklist, so, for example, if you generate metagenomic sequences from an agricultural environment, you would use MIMS + the Agriculture extension.
+All possible [combinations](https://genomicsstandardsconsortium.github.io/mixs/#combinations) of checklists with extensions are available on the web browser.

 **To request changes to the MIxS standards, please use the [issue tracker](https://github.com/GenomicsStandardsConsortium/mixs/issues) in this repo.**